priikone/aces-looks/README.md

 For all emulation LMTs, equivalent colorimetric LMT exists as well.

-See [ACESLooks](ACES1Looks/) directory for all LMTs and see [Images](img/) for more example images and comparison images for emulation LMTs.
+See [ACES2Looks](ACES2Looks/) and [ACES1Looks](ACES1Looks/) directories for all LMTs and see [Images](img/) for more example images and comparison images for emulation LMTs.

 ## Installation

-Copy the [ACESLooks](ACES1Looks/) directory to your DCC software's LUT/LMT/Look directory.
-When upgrading to a new version, remove the old directory and copy it again.
+Copy the [ACES2Looks](ACES2Looks/) directory for ACES2 LMTs, and [ACES1Looks](ACES1Looks/) directory for ACES1 LMTs, to your DCC software's LUT/LMT/Look directory.

+When upgrading to a new version of the LMTs, remove the old directory and copy it again.

 ### Installation for Davinci Resolve

-Copy the [ACESLooks](ACES1Looks/) directory to following location:
+Copy the directory to following location:

  - Mac: /Library/Application Support/Blackmagic Design/DaVinci Resolve/LUT
  - Windows: C:\ProgramData\Blackmagic Design\DaVinci Resolve\Support\LUT